-- 1. To consider the proposal as detailed within the report and recommend to the Finance & Democracy Committee that it approve a fully funded addition to the 2016/17 capital programme in the total sum of £90,000 for the proposed scheme, to be fully-funded from the Section 106 contributions as detailed in the report; and - 2.
-Subject to the addition of the scheme to the capital programme being approved by the Finance and Democracy Committee as detailed above, to approve expenditure in the sum of £90,000, as detailed in the schedule attached as Appendix 2, to be released from the Councils capital programme funded by the commuted payment requirement attached to planning application 13/0655. - 3.
-Approve the layout and details of the public realm enhancement scheme as indicated at Appendix 1 and in accordance with the schedule of works as indicated at Appendix 2, but authorise officers to undertake none material alterations to the scheme in the light of constructional issues that might become apparent on site as the development is undertaken. - 4.
-Agree to the method of procurement and implementation as set out in the report, namely the continued working partnership with Lancashire County Council for the delivery of the scheme.
+- 1. Approve a fully funded addition to the 2016/17 capital programme in the total sum of £90,000 for the proposed scheme, to be fully-funded from the Section 106 contributions as detailed in the report; - 2.
+Note that the Development Management Committee on 7th September 2016 authorised the expenditure in the sum of £90,000, as detailed in the schedule attached as Appendix 2, (subject to inclusion of the scheme in the capital programme as now requested) to be released from the Councils capital programme funded by the commuted payment requirement attached to planning application 13/0655.